orsonteodoro/oiledmachine-overlay/README.md

 packages.
 Ubsan will protect against Code Execution (CE), Privilege Execution (PE), Denial of Service (DoS), Data Tampering (DT), Information Disclosure (ID) before they happen.
-Only a few vulnerabilities will be blocked on the top 50 vulnerabilities per month ranking.
+Only a few vulnerabilities will be blocked on the top 50 vulnerabilities reported per month ranking.

-The hwasan will be optional but secure-critical may consider enabling this sanitizer since many top 50 vulnerabilities per month rankings will be mitigated.
+The hwasan will be optional but secure-critical may consider enabling this sanitizer since many top 50 vulnerabilities reported per month rankings will be mitigated.
 To enable it, set CFLAGS_HARDENED_TOLERANCE_USER=1.80 for ARCH=amd64 or CFLAGS_HARDENED_TOLERANCE_USER=1.5.
 For ARCH=amd64, this is about -O0 worst case with heavy swapping.
 For ARCH=arm64, this is about -O0 best case